marionbarker/loopdocs/docs/faqs/rileylink-faqs.md

 ### How long will my RileyLink battery last?

-Eventually, Lithium-ion Polymer (LiPo) batteries will lose charging capacity and you would want to replace if you notice the battery not lasting the full day.
+Eventually, Lithium-ion Polymer (LiPo) batteries will lose charging capacity.
+You would want to replace if you notice the battery not lasting the full day.
 Many people report using their battery for more than 2 years without issue.

 Be aware that if a battery is failing, it may swell.
 If you notice that the RileyLink battery is swollen, remove the swollen battery from your home and place in a fire-safe area and recycle it properly.
 Either order a new battery or pull out your spare.